Why did you decide to self-publish?

 What are you working on now?

-I’ve just finished writing the first volume of the Mrs. Millionaire Short Story Book Series.
-There are a total of five tales in this collection.
-They all stand on their own, without any cliffhangers.
-It chronicles the stories of a number of people who are going through personal crises and how their stories all come together in a dramatic twist at the end of the book.
-UPDATE: Mrs. Millionaire Short Story Book Series Volume 1 and 2 are now available.
+I have just finished writing the second volume of the Mrs. Millionaire Short Story Book Series.
+There are five tales in this collection.
+They all stand on their own, without cliffhangers.
+The book tells the stories of several people struggling through personal crises.
+A dramatic twist at the end ties all their stories together.

 What is your best method or website when it comes to promoting your books?

 About 30 book clubs were set up on Facebook.
-Along with this, I maintain a presence on social media platforms such as Twitter, LinkedIn, Goodreads, and my own personal website.
-I only agreed to participate in activities that I knew I could complete.
+Along with this, I maintain a presence on social media platforms such as Twitter, LinkedIn, Goodreads, and my website.
+I only agreed to participate in activities I knew I could complete.
+It’s overwhelming at times since I also have a full-time job and other family responsibilities.
+As much as I can, I am trying to balance all the things I have to do.

 What is your favorite book of all time?